 The Master in Dental Hygiene is an advanced post professional degree designed for licensed dental hygienists with baccalaureate degrees.
 The goal of the post professional degree program, Master in Dental Hygiene (MDH), is to attract future graduate students from Tennessee as well as nationwide in order to initially prepare or further develop individual's skills to serve as educators and leaders in the dental hygiene profession.
 It is expected that this program will attract a wide audience due to the following unique characteristics of the program.
 The online web-mediated design will allow students to earn a graduate degree from their area of residence while continuing to teach or practice.
 The flexible curricula design allows for full or part time enrollment.

-Students select their own rate of progress through the Program, although all degree requirements must be completed within five years of the date of initial enrollment.
+Students select their own rate of progress through the program, although all degree requirements must be completed within five years of the date of initial enrollment.
 Full-time study is also available.
 Students in the full-time program could complete the program requirements in as little as four semesters.
-The initial credit hour requirement for the M.D.H. degree was 30 semester hours.
-Students who enter the program after January 1, 2010 will be required to complete a 33 hour curriculum.
+Students who enter the program are required to complete a 33 hour curriculum.

 - Prepare educators for faculty positions in entry level dental hygiene programs.